orkunh/SunTheme11/README.md

 ## 🔒 Privacy

-SunTheme11 requests only an approximate location from your public IP.
+SunTheme11 only uses your approximate public IP location to calculate sunrise and sunset.

 It does **NOT** collect: